The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 greens.
 Drumstick leaves Thoran is highly nutritious.

-and peas is used.
-Great for using up small amounts of veggies.
+carrots, beans, cabbage, and peas is used.
+Great for using up small

 - Vazhakoombu Thoran (Banana